Requirements for a complete application

 - the position should have been advertised in Sweden and the EU for minimum of ten days in the event of a new recruitment

-- you should offer terms of employment that are at least on par with Swedish collective agreements or what is customary in the occupation or industry
+- you should have have agreed with the employee on terms of employment that are at least on par with Swedish collective agreements or what is customary in the occupation or industry

-- you should offer employment that allows the employee to support oneself.
+- you should have agreed with the employee on employment that allows the employee to support oneself.
 In order to satisfy this support requirements, the employee must work to the extent that the salary amounts to at least SEK 13,000 a month before tax

-- you should have given the relevant trade union organisation an opportunity to comment on the terms of employment in the employment offer
+- you should have given the relevant trade union organisation an opportunity to comment on the terms of employment in the information about the employment

 - the union should have assessed that the employment terms are in line with Swedish collective agreements or what is customary in the occupation or industry